Inference From Visible Information And Background Knowledge: Positive Query Implication

-Now that we established the key lemmas, we can easily reduce the existence problem to an instance-based problem (recall that for the moment we assume that the constraints consist only of TGDs):
+Now that we established the key lemmas, we can easily reduce the existence problem to an instance-based problem (recall that for the moment we assume that the background theory consists only of TGDs):